devnulli/devnulli/README.md

 ### About my job ###
 I always LIVED for software architecture and software engineering.
 I've seen what great software architecture and requirements engineering are capable of, and would never want to be without that.
 As a result of that, I HATE legacy software.
 I hate bad software design.
 That I really do.

-So, ironically, where I work right now, that is hell for me.
-I live deep, deep in that legacy code world.
+So, ironically, where I work right now can be defined as deep, deep in that legacy code world.
-My whole work is dedicated to pointing out a way, and then transitioning from that legacy back to maintanability.
+I work as a development lead and software architect for a company with a huge legacy problem, and my whole work is dedicated to pointing out a way, and then transitioning from that legacy back to maintanability.

 My job is done when we have catched up with industry standard and state of the art.
 And that is a very exhausting, but rewarding task.
+Rewarding, because I learn a LOT about the essence of "how you do it right", by looking at what happened when you didn't.

 ### How did I get that job? - Why didn't I just quit and work in a modern software house? ###